Carbon footprint for an average person may range from 4 to 25 Tons of CO2 emissions per year.

 Carbon footprint is referred to as the physical measure of impact inflicted on the environment caused by an individual, organization or community.

-Carbon Footprint is defined as the total measure of products and by-products contributing to greenhouse gases that can be produced either directly or indirectly by and to support human activities.
+A Carbon Footprint is defined as the total measure of products and by-products contributing to greenhouse gases that can be produced either directly or indirectly by and to support human activities.

 In short, a Carbon Footprint is the sum of all emissions in equivalent terms of CO2 induced by an individuals activities in a given time frame.

-It is usually expressed in:
+Carbon Footprint is usually expressed in:

 - Equivalent metric tons of carbon (C) over a period of one year – (C)e MT /year